lklok66/ice/distribution/src/icesl/README.txt

 Requirements
 ======================================================================

 Windows Version
 ---------------

 Ice for Silverlight has been extensively tested on:

-- Windows XP x86 with Internet Explorer 6.0 and FireFox 3.0
+- Windows XP x86 with Internet Explorer 6.0 and Firefox 3.0

 Compiler